 First and foremost, what is a blockchain?

-A blockchain is a continuously growing list of records, called blocks, which are linked and secured using cryptography (Wikipedia, 2018).
-The concept of blockchain initially came from Stuart Haber and W.Scott Stornetta in a 1991 paper called “how to time stamp a digital document”.
+“A blockchain is a continuously growing list of records, called blocks, which are linked and secured using cryptography” (Wikipedia, 2018).
+The concept of blockchain initially came from Stuart Haber and W. Scott Stornetta in a 1991 paper called “how to time stamp a digital document”.
 Most of the ideas and concept of blockchain are actually present in that paper.

 Blockchain is a public electronic ledger – similar to a relational database - that can be openly shared among disparate users and that creates an unchangeable record of their transactions, each one time-stamped and linked to the previous one.
-Each digital record or transaction in the thread is called a block and it allows either an open or controlled set of users to participate in the electronic ledger.
-Each block is linked to a specific participant (Lucas Mearian, 2018).
+“Each digital record or transaction in the thread is called a block and it allows either an open or controlled set of users to participate in the electronic ledger.
+Each block is linked to a specific participant” (Lucas Mearian, 2018).

 Blockchain is a foundational technology, with the potential to create new foundation for our economic and social systems.
-Blockchain has been heralded as a foundational technology which will transform every single business in the decade.
-It’s unlikely to be a wholly disruptive technology that attacks traditional business models with a lower-cost solution that overtakes other networking technology quickly (Karim Lakhani, 2018).
+“Blockchain has been heralded as a foundational technology which will transform every single business in the decade.
+It’s unlikely to be a wholly disruptive technology that attacks traditional business models with a lower-cost solution that overtakes other networking technology quickly” (Karim Lakhani, 2018).
 A Blockchain is a sequence of blocks of data in which each block, other than the first, is cryptographically linked to its predecessor.
-A Blockchain network is a peer-to-peer network in which peers collaborate to achieve a common goal by using a Blockchain (Ephraim Feig, 2018).
-A decentralized network uses distributed ledger technology for the efficient and secure transfer of business assists between member (Mark Parzygnat and Don Thibeau, 2018).
-The distributed ledger technology, better known as Blockchain, has the potential to eliminate huge amounts of record-keeping, save money and disrupt IT in ways not seen since the internet arrived (Lucas Mearian, 2018).
+“A Blockchain network is a peer-to-peer network in which peers collaborate to achieve a common goal by using a Blockchain” (Ephraim Feig, 2018).
+“A decentralized network uses distributed ledger technology for the efficient and secure transfer of business assists between member” (Mark Parzygnat and Don Thibeau, 2018).
+“The distributed ledger technology, better known as Blockchain, has the potential to eliminate huge amounts of record-keeping, save money and disrupt IT in ways not seen since the internet arrived” (Lucas Mearian, 2018).
 As a result, the model involves a great deal of trust, as all the participants in the network must reach a consensus to accept transactions.